kfjahnke/envutil/README.md

-This option sounds similar to the previous one, but it affects the output rather than the input: the output will be rendered with the same projection, width, height and hfov as the facet with the given number.
+This option sounds similar to the previous one, but it affects the output rather than the input: the output will be rendered with the same projection, width, height, hfov etc. as the facet with the given number.
 If facet FACET is oriented, the virtual camera will be oriented in the same way.
-If no other facets 'get in the way', the output should recreate facet FACET - with possibly small differences due to processing.
+If no other facets 'get in the way', the output should recreate facet FACET - possibly with small differences due to processing.
 This doesn't sound very interesting, but there is one good use I'd like to point out: let's say you have a PTO file and the result from stitching that PTO.
 Now you may want to re-create one of the source images.
 You